CSCI-40500-Fall-2025/ForgeArena/DEPLOYMENT_SETUP.md

 - Check workflow logs for specific errors

 ### Vercel deployment fails
-- Check Vercel dashboard for build logs
+- Check Vercel dashboard for project `project-project-4` build logs
 - Verify `vercel.json` configuration is correct
-- Ensure all environment variables are set in Vercel dashboard
+- Ensure all environment variables are set in Vercel dashboard for project `project-project-4`

 ## Environment Variables

 If your app requires environment variables (e.g., Firebase config), add them in:
-1. **Vercel Dashboard**: Project Settings > Environment Variables
+1. **Vercel Dashboard**: Project `project-project-4` > Settings > Environment Variables
 2. **GitHub Secrets**: For use in CI/CD workflows (if needed)

 ## Monitoring